alemorm/DistributedHomeSensing/README.md

 ## Description

-Measuring the home temperature, light intensity, and power consumption of a home in order to analyze the overall energy effiency.
+Measuring the home temperature, light intensity, and power consumption of a home in order to analyze its overall energy effiency.

 ---